F3real/F3real.github.io/content/blockchain_ctf4.md

 }
 ~~~

-This contract is a bit trickier, we see a bit of inline assembly being used to check code size of calling address.
+This contract is a bit trickier, we see a bit of inline assembly being used to check the code size of calling address.

 ~~~solidity
     uint256 size;
     assembly { size := extcodesize(account) }
 ~~~

-This can be used to show us if we are being called from contract, but it can be bypassed.
-We can do this by calling victim contract from constructor of our attack contract (since constructor sets contract code during it's runtime `extcodesize` is going to be 0).
+This can be used to show us if we are being called from the contract, but it can be bypassed.
+We can do this by calling victim contract from the constructor of our attack contract (since constructor sets contract code during its runtime `extcodesize` is going to be 0).

-Another thing to note is that `(now%10**8)*10**10 == msg.value` is being used to check if we are winner.
-But since, with our contract check bypass, we can call Raffle from contract if we do same calculation we will get required message value.
-The `now` is just alias for `block.timestamp` and will be same for all transactions/function calls in same block.
+Another thing to note is that `(now%10**8)*10**10 == msg.value` is being used to check if we are the winner.
+But since, with our contract check bypass, we can call Raffle from the contract if we do the same calculation we will get the required message value.
+The `now` is just alias for `block.timestamp` and will be the same for all transactions/function calls in the same block.

 So let's write attack code: